aldro61/kover/doc_installation.md

 ## Linux and Mac

-Download the latest version of Kover from the GitHub repository:
+Download the latest version of Kover from the GitHub repository by clicking [here](https://github.com/aldro61/kover/archive/master.zip), or alternatively:

 ```
  wget https://github.com/aldro61/kover/archive/master.zip
 ```

-or alternatively
+or

 ```
 git clone https://github.com/aldro61/kover.git
 ```

-Then, in the *kover* directory, run the installer:
+Then, in the *kover* directory, run the installer (you might have to run it as super user):

 ```
-sh ./install.sh
+./install.sh
 ```

 This will build and install Kover and its dependencies.
 A *bin* directory containing the Kover executable will be created.